 - Wire cooling rack

-- 2 cups Fruity PEBBLES™ Cereal or other fruit-flavored crispy cereal, divided
+- 2 cups (80 g) Fruity PEBBLES™ Cereal or other fruit-flavored crispy cereal, divided

 - 1 large egg room temperature